-We’ve surveyed all British universities, examining the policies and actions of universities and students’ unions, and ranked them using our traffic-light system.
+We survey British universities, examining the policies and actions of universities and students’ unions, and rank them using our traffic-light system.

 Traffic-light ranking system:

 has banned and actively censored ideas on campus

 The University of Warwick and Warwick Students’ Union collectively create a hostile environment for free speech.
 The university, which has moved to a Red ranking, instructs students on how to address one another with regard to gender identity, banning certain words, and insists that visiting speakers avoid ‘insulting other faiths’.
 The students’ union, which has maintained its Red ranking, operates a ban on sexist, racist and homophobic speech and, in 2015, banned Maryam Namazie.
 The institution’s overall ranking remains Red.

 ‘Do not add an unnecessary "-ed" to the term ("transgendered"), which connotes a condition of some kind.
 Never use the term "transvestite" to describe a transgender person… Be careful not to call someone "a transgender".
 A person who identifies as a certain gender should be referred to using pronouns consistent with that gender.’

 External Speaker (Request Form)

 ‘Your guest speaker must… seek to avoid insulting other faiths or groups.’

 Hard copy provided by university

 The students’ union - RED